tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

-2. [MaxMind](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") GeoLite free database for IPv4 and IPv6 will be downloaded and updated (once a month) automatically.

-And if you have correctly installed one of the IP2Location plugins (
+2. [MaxMind](http://www.maxmind.com "MaxMind - IP Geolocation and Online Fraud Prevention") GeoLite free database for IPv4 and IPv6 will be downloaded and updated (once a month) automatically.<br><br>And if you have correctly installed one of the IP2Location plugins (
     [IP2Location Tags](http://wordpress.org/plugins/ip2location-tags/ "WordPress - IP2Location Tags - WordPress Plugins"),
     [IP2Location Variables](http://wordpress.org/plugins/ip2location-variables/ "WordPress - IP2Location Variables - WordPress Plugins"),
     [IP2Location Country Blocker](http://wordpress.org/plugins/ip2location-country-blocker/ "WordPress - IP2Location Country Blocker - WordPress Plugins")
 ), this plugin uses its local database prior to the REST APIs.
 After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

 3. For security, brute-force and reverse-brute-force attacks to login form will be blocked by limiting geolocation and the number of login attempts by